 I am a companion of all them that fear Thee and keep Thy commandments.

-O blind fool, utterly wicked, implacable in hatred, thou dost make a pretence of love for men, yet thou hast sold for money the sweet Myrrh.
+O blind fool, utterly wicked, implacable in hatred, thou dost make a pretense of love for men, yet thou hast sold for money the sweet Myrrh.

 The earth, O Lord, is full of Thy mercy: teach me Thy statutes.